 - collaboration is involved.
 For example, this could be projects involving two or more University units, or partnerships between students and departments

 - the project seems feasible in terms of approach chosen, start-up and completion.

 About IT Innovation Challenges

 This is the term we give to the call for ideas.
 We launch a challenge to invite ideas for digital projects that can address particular challenges the University is facing.
 The challenge will often link directly to a strategic objective of the University, e.g. ‘We would welcome ideas on how to improve, through digital means, our outreach activities.’

 We are looking for something new – an approach, technology, service, or improvement to existing services – that would lead to a clear benefit for University members or meet a University objective.
 It does not necessarily have to be a new product, it could be a new way of doing something using an existing digital tool, or a new activity that has digital tools at its core.
-We recognize that in some cases, small, simple changes can lead to really innovative developments.
+We recognise that in some cases, small, simple changes can lead to really innovative developments.

 Oxford University Innovation supports our scheme in terms of advising projects on possible ways forward after the project has been completed.

 IT Services have been asked to facilitate the process and do not have to be involved in the project itself.
 IT Services do not set the challenges and only play a small part in reviewing the ideas submitted.
 The IT Innovation facilitators are based at IT Services and normally help administer certain aspects of the successful student projects (for example budgets and contracts).
-Developers from IT Services will support the 2019 student projects as part of the Summer of Innovation scheme.
+Developers from IT Services will support the Summer of Innovation (student) projects by providing advice during the project proposal stage as well as technical development and support to the funded projects.